How do I qualify?

 Although tuition free, the Go-60 Program participant is responsible to pay non-refundable fees and charges for registration or course charges, added or dropped.
-Please call Eva Klein (below) if you are considering dropping your class.
 Dropping a class on your own could result in additional fees.

 Can I seek a degree as a Go-60 student?

-Yes.
-Several of our Go-60 students have gone on to graduate with a degree from Penn State Abington.
-You may apply to a degree program at Penn State Abington.
+You can seek a degree but the entire degree can not be completed through Go-60.
 The Go-60 student is permitted to take up to 6 credits per semester tuition free at the Penn State Abington Campus.
 All courses numbered 001 – 399 qualify for the Go-60 program on a space available basis.
 All courses 400 level and above are not tuition free.

 Can I take more than 6 credits per semester?

 Yes.
-A Go-60 student can take additional credits at the current tuition rate.
+A Go-60 student can take additional credits but will have to pay for them at the current tuition rate.